Successful people have a strong bias towards action.

 So, What is a “frog”?

 The “frog” is the most important item on your to-do list.
 It is the one thing you can do right now that is the best use of your time.
 It is something that checks all of the boxes of importance, high-priority, and high-value.
-So why does Tracy refer to it as a frog?
+So why does Brian Tracy refer to it as a frog?
 The answer is that some things are easier said than done.
+Time management and personal productivity require you to do more than make a list of everything you need to do.

 First, you may not know how to identify your frog.
 Frogs are good at hiding in a disorganized to-do list.
 Without clear goals and well-defined priorities, the frog is just another task waiting to be done someday.

-Second, you have to overcome distractions and procrastination to get it done.
-It is easy to stay busy doing good things that steal your time, attention, and energy from eating the frog.
+Second, you have to overcome distractions and procrastination to get more done.
+It is easy to stay busy doing good things that steal your time, attention, and energy from eat that frog goal.

-Frogs may be hard to eat, but they also have the potential to have the most significant positive impact on your life and work.
-Fortunately, you can take some practical steps to be successful in eating your frog on a consistent basis.
+Frogs may be hard to eat, but they also have the potential to have the greatest positive impact on your life and work.
+Fortunately, you can take some practical steps successfully eat that frog on a consistent basis.

 1. How to Find Your Frog